mwszekely/preact-prop-helpers/README.md

 ## `useStableCallback`

 Very similar to `useStableGetter`; returns a callback that is stable between renders, but always calls your callback.
 Basically just syntactic sugar to save a parantheses pair.

+## `usePassiveState`

+Like a mashup of `useEffect` and `useState`, `usePassiveEffect` lets you use state that won't (necessarily) cause a re-render when you update the state, but updating the state will cause a specified cleanup function to run.

+`usePassiveState` accepts a `useEffect`-esque callback that will run any time the state value changes.
+If you hook that up to a normal `setState` call from a normal `useState` hook, it'll act just like regular state again.

+Effectively, `usePassiveState` lets you choose whether you'd like the state to be "active" (and re-render the component each time it changes), or "passive" (and just make the state available to anyone who asks during an event handler or whatever).

 ## `useState`